DBT Skills for Teens

 Interpersonal Effectiveness: how to ask for what you want and say no while maintaining self-respect and relationships with others

 Emotion Regulation: how to change emotions that you want to change

 There is increasing evidence that DBT skills training alone is a promising intervention for a wide variety of both clinical and nonclinical populations and across settings. - BehavioralTech

 DBT Skills for High School Students (co-ed grades 9-12).
 For teens with Depression, Anxiety, Self-Harm Behaviors, Eating Disorders, avoidance behaviors, school pressure, and family or peer relationship issues.
 Participants learn concrete strategies to identify, understand and manage their emotions, plus learn skills to form and maintain healthy peer relationships.
 The focus of this group is concrete skill building to help participants manage and improve their lives.

-- Enrollment is open for new members to join at any time in the cycle.
+Enrollment is open at any point in the group cycle.
+SOME SKILLS ARE BETTER THAN NO SKILLS!

 An assessment is required in order to join this group.